 Looking much like the Epcot Center in Disney World, Montreal’s Biosphere is in fact a museum dedicated to the environment.
 Originally built as the United States' pavilion for the 1967 World Fair Expo, the dome was repurposed into a museum in 1990.
 The interactive museum initially showcased the water ecosystem of the Great Lakes region, but has since expanded to encompasses environmental issues such as climate change, air, eco-technologies and sustainable development.

-Each of the halls in the museum are dedicated to a series of rotating exhibitions, such as recycling, water issues of the world, and even trash trackers, which teaches visitors just what happens when they throw something away.
+Each of the halls in the museum is dedicated to a series of rotating exhibitions, such as recycling, water issues of the world, and even trash trackers, teaching visitors just what happens when they throw something away.

-Inside of the orb, two types of wind turbines- a horizontal domestic model and a vertical commercial model- were installed to educate the public and provide green energy.
+Inside of the orb, two types of wind turbines- a horizontal domestic model and a vertical commercial model- were installed to educate the public, and provide green energy.

 Although Inhabitat visited in the winter, the Biosphere has a lush green roof and indoor garden, which reduce energy needs for the building as well as extend the park inside the sphere.

 The self-sufficient solar powered house is a model home not for the future, but for the eco-conscious of today.
 Created with a minimal environmental footprint, it fuses energy efficiency with comfort.
 Solar panels line the roof, and it is positioned to maximize solar efficiency.

 From adaptive reuse of the World Fair Pavilion to setting up an eco-house of the future, the Biosphere Environmental Museum is an icon of modern environmentalism.